This post may contain affiliate links. Please read my disclosure policy.

 Growing up, we always grabbed these pointed macaroons from the neighborhood bakery.
 To make them, simply squeeze together the tops of the macaroons.
 The mixture should hold the shape nicely.
 I love that it adds a textural component because the tips get browned a bit more.

 Alternatively, you can scoop the macaroons with a cookie scoop and bake as a rounded cookie.

 Feel free to add in chocolate chips to the macaroons and / or dip the bottoms in melted chocolate.
 Or, if you are feeling like it’s all about that coconut flavor, skip the chocolate all together.

 If you like this passover recipe, check out these others:

 - Nanny’s Sweet and Sour Meatballs

 - Classic Chicken Soup (Slow Cooker & Instant Pot)

 - Simple Brisket

 Watch the video here:

-- Bake for 12-15 minutes until slightly golden brown at the top.
+- Place on baking sheet and bake for 12-15 minutes or until slightly golden brown at the top.